bytebase/bytebase.com-old/content/docs/authentication/2fa.md

 ### Step 2 - Enable "Two-factor authentication"

-In the user's profile dashboard page, click the "Two-factor authentication" enable switch to enable 2FA for your account.
+In the user's profile dashboard page, turn on the "Two-factor authentication" switch to enable 2FA for your account.

 ![enable-2fa](/static/docs/authentication/2fa/enable-2fa.webp)